-Administrative fee (first semester only)- \$350; Transcript fee (first semester only)- \$70; Activity fee- \$98; Recreation and Athletic fee- \$150; Health and Wellness fee- \$94
+Administrative fee (first semester only)- \$350; Transcript fee (first semester only)- \$70; Activity fee-\$99; Recreation and Athletic fee- \$153; Health and Wellness fee- \$98

 All full-time degree-seeking students (with the exception of the distance program) are expected to be registered for at least nine credits per semester and will be charged the semester rate.
-Students are responsible for paying the total tuition for their academic plan (number of semesters x current tuition semester rate).
+All students in the traditional (4 semester) accelerated (3 semester) and Dual, 4+1, Accelerated MPH for External Graduate/Professional Students (2 semester) degree program plans are responsible for the total tuition of their program (semesters x semester rate).